selimyanat/aave-like-protocol/docs/how-do-DeFi-lending-protocols-calculate-interest-rates.md

 * After 6 months, you earn 5% which is $5 which turns your initial investment to $105.
 * In the next 6 months, you earn another 5% but the interest rate is calculated on $105 turning the initial investiment into $110.25.
 The extra $0.25 comes from compounding.

+> [!WARNING]
+> When a protocol advertises an APY of 10%, it is reflecting the current rate at that specific
+> moment unless it was specified as a fixed and stable rate.